To Steal the Labor of Others: The Bitter Lessons of Africatown, AL

 As the owners of their own land, the residents of African Town mostly avoided the trap of sharecropping, but the weight of the outside world certainly took a toll on them.
 The second and third generations turned their backs on their parents’ African traditions, binding themselves to the larger black community and surrendering the solidarity that had kept them insulated and protected.

-Along with the rest of the Negro south, they soon became the victims of Jim Crow laws, which sought to disenfranchise them and wrest from them whatever small birthright they had coming.
-In African Town this took the form of land, the only asset available to settle their debts; and white southerners made sure they were indebted.
+Along with the rest of the Negro south, they soon became the victims of Jim Crow laws, which sought to disenfranchise them and wrest from them whatever small birthright they had earned.
+In African Town this took the form of land, the only asset available to settle their debts.

 Putting Them in Their Place

 In accordance with the Jim Crow laws, blacks could be arrested and fined for a wide variety of petty offenses ranging from vagrancy to disturbing the peace.
 Allegations were at the whim of any white person who cared to bring them, and convictions at the hands of all white juries were a foregone conclusion.
-In this manner, black assets were transferred from one race to the other, from the poor to the rich, from the weak to the strong.
+In this manner, black assets were transferred from blacks to whites, from the poor to the rich, from the weak to the strong.

 At this point, it’s worth noting, that free labor is never really free.
 Slaves cost their owners plenty, not just the price of their purchase but the ongoing price of feeding and housing them.
 It cost something to lease prison labor, and those who hired sharecroppers certainly bore costs associated with the practice.
 But in each case the compensation for work was shifted away from the person who toiled to another person who unfairly benefited from it.
 In other words, the labor was stolen, usually by those in power.

-In African Town in the early 20th century a pair of railroad accidents left two of the town’s principal landowners injured and unable to work.
+In African Town in the early 20th century a pair of railroad accidents left two of the town’s principal black landowners injured and unable to work.
 Unwisely, they sued the railroad for negligence.
-One died before the issue was settled.
+One died before the issue was resolved.
 The other lost his case on appeal and was ordered to pay the court costs.
-The result was that the railroad, one of the wealthiest and most powerful institutions in the South, paid next to nothing for its negligence while two honest, hardworking black men were physically and financially encumbered.
-The rewards of their labor were drained away.
+The result was that the railroad, one of the wealthiest and most powerful institutions in America, paid next to nothing for its negligence, while two honest, hardworking black men were physically and financially encumbered.
+The rewards of their labor were taken from them.

 By the mid-1920’s much of the original land that had been in their hands had been sold off to settle debts, including the land at the foot of the Cochrane bridge, and the land that would some day become the property of International Paper.